University of Richmond: Student research

 The University of Richmond offers numerous research opportunities for students.
 In addition to research-based courses, independent studies, and practicums in most disciplines, many special opportunities exist for students to participate in close research collaborations with faculty.
 Student research occurs in all academic areas, including the arts, sciences, social sciences, and other fields.
-In 2019 Richmond graduated the fourth most Fulbright Scholars out of American undergraduate institutions.
+In 2019, Richmond graduated the fourth most Fulbright Scholars out of American undergraduate institutions.
+The Richmond Guarantee is a fellowship available to all undergraduate students to facilitate summer internships or research projects.